 Chipmunks Are Solitary and Territorial

-According to a study that examined the social system of Eastern chipmunks, you will only see one chipmunk living in a single burrow system.
+According to a study that examined the social system of Eastern chipmunks, you will only see one chipmunk living in a single underground burrow system (source).
 They are not socially active and prefer isolation and solitude for most of the year.

 This defensive behavior, where chipmunks protect their home sites from intruders, has evolved as a food saving survival mechanism.
 Chipmunks bury nuts and other food items in food caches during the summer and fall months to make sure they have enough to eat during the winter.